 - No Credit or Credit Card — it will be difficult to get any lease or loan when you buy a car since as a new arrival you will have little to no credit history

 - Insurance — all drivers in Ontario legally MUST have a valid insurance policy

 - Driver's License — if you had a driver's license in your home country then you might be eligible to fully exchange it or get credit for your experience

 All of these are necessary for you to buy a car in Ontario, so if you want to know more about them and how they impact you as a recent immigrant you can read our full new Canadian car buying guide here.

 When buying a car, there are a number of things to consider: whether you want to buy a new or used car, what the best time is to buy a car, and what steps you will encounter during the whole process.
-We’ve written a number of guides on each topic to help you be prepared going into your shopping experience.
+We've written a number of guides on each topic to help you be prepared to go into your shopping experience.
 Good luck!